oh, it still doesn't work with pleroma and i don't understand why

 (i'm just glad i didn't spend my time researching custom emoji replacement for nothing x.x)

 @leip4Ier Hey, I remember that when it recently turned out that Apple is spying on what apps users launch, you pointed out that OSCP basically does the same thing.
 I just learned about CRLite, Mozilla's initiative to fix this by building a Bloom filter of expired certificates and shipping that to Firefox users: https://blog.mozilla.org/security/2020/01/09/crlite-part-2-end-to-end-design/ Pretty cool, eh?

 i thought that with most tags not being nestable, you only need to do a bunch of simple regexes (`\[tag\](.*)\[\/tag\]`) and then sanitize the attributes that go into html. but, the latter isn't that obvious, at least not for friendica devs: they sanitized some attributes, but not the others. and it seems like an easy mistake to make, so in the end you're better off running a sanitizer on the resulting html code anyway. at which point, why not use html in the first place?

 Now back to #BBCode.
 It being seemingly simple means that most implementations don’t bother with HTML sanitization.
 Instead, the expectation is that you run a bunch of regexps to produce HTML code and it will just be fine.
 Except that usually it’s not: https://jeffchannell.com/Other/bbcode-xss-howto.html

-a strange girl interested in infosec and coding. loves her girlfriend. always wants more communication, so dm please!
+a strange girl interested in infosec and coding. loves her girlfriend. interact with my posts please!